Josip007/Josip007/README.md

 # Hello!

-I'm here to learn frontend!  :muscle:
+I'm here to learn frontend, for starters!  :muscle: